b02860de585071a2/dbus-broker/Policy.md

 ### Send

 A send policy consists of one by-name policy for each of a set of well-known names, as well as a wildcard by-name policy.
-Each of the by-name policies assign judgments to message metadata, as is done by the regular dbus policies (matching on type, object path, interface and member).
+Each of the by-name policies assigns judgments to message metadata, as is done by the regular dbus policies (matching on type, object path, interface and member).

 When a message is sent, queries are made to the sender's send policies.
 The by-name policies